HMRC SDLT: Lease Variation: Rent Reduction and Tax Implications for Tenants Explained

 • If uncertain about whether a variation triggers SDLT, it is better to inquire before making any payments to avoid unexpected tax bills.

 Useful article?
-You may find it helpful to read the original guidance here: HMRC SDLT: SDLTM15020 – Variation of leases: Reducing the rent payable
+You may find it helpful to read the original guidance here: HMRC SDLT: Lease Variation: Rent Reduction and Tax Implications for Tenants Explained

 Search Land Tax Advice with Google Site Search